Self-Supervised Modality-Aware Multiple Granularity Pre-Training for RGB-Infrared Person Re-Identification: Introduction

-One intuitive alternative might be `without pre-training', but `training from scratch' is almost impossible owing to the notorious \textit{over-fitting} problem.
-As shown by the brown line in Fig. \ref{fig:problem}, directly training on RGB-IR ReID datasets from random initialization has not achieved competitive results as \cite{he2019rethinking}.
-To mitigate over-fitting, \cite{fu2021unsupervised} perform unsupervised pre-training on a huge LUPerson dataset, gaining significant performance boost on mainstream ReID tasks.
-However, such improvement still heavily relies on \textit{expensive} human-collected data.
-Besides, this dataset also only contains RGB data, which is unable to alleviate the above-mentioned \textit{modality bias training} issue.
+One intuitive alternative might be `without pre-training', but `training from scratch' is not a feasible way owing to the accompanying \textit{over-fitting} problem.
+As shown by the brown line in Fig. \ref{fig:problem}, directly training models from scratch on existing RGB-IR ReID datasets has not achieved competitive results as \cite{he2019rethinking}.
+To mitigate over-fitting, Fu \textit{et al.}\cite{fu2021unsupervised} perform unsupervised pre-training on a huge LUPerson dataset, gaining significant performance boost on mainstream ReID tasks.
+However, such improvement still heavily relies on \textit{massive} human-collected data ($\sim$4M).
+Besides, this dataset also only contains RGB images, which is unable to alleviate the above-mentioned \textit{modality bias training} issue.